Minor Changes

 Claude prompt

-The local test was good.
+The build passed.
 Commit my changes and create a Pull Request to main.

 Commit Message Format